-- 1. In the Download Page, choose into the "Windows package" section, the "Nuxeo Platform Windows Installer (.exe)" download link, - 2. double-click on the .exe installer you downloaded and follow the instructions displayed (you can accept default configurations).
+To install the application using the Windows installer (.exe), double-click on the .exe installer you downloaded and follow the instructions

-On Windows in general, and especially on Windows 7, it is highly recommended to install your Nuxeo application at the root of C:\, because of rights issues, limitations on paths length, 32/64 bits conflicts,...
+On Windows in general, and especially on Windows 7, it is highly recommended to install your Nuxeo application at the root of a disk (C :\Nuxeo for instance), because of rights issues, limitations on paths length, 32/64 bits conflicts,...
 An installation in another folder could provoke restart issues at end of the startup wizard steps.